ifesdjeen/cascading-mongodb/README.md

 well-maintained.
 It's working fine for us, but use it at your own risk.

+Project was in part inspired by MongoDB Tap from @brugidou.

 # Usage

 To use it as both source and sink, simply create a Schema: